The Easiest Rough Puff Pastry Recipe

 • This recipe can easily be doubled to make two sheets of dough.
 If doing so, cut the dough in half after the final letter fold and wrap each separately in plastic wrap, roll out, and chill or freeze both until you are ready to use them.
 Or use one day of and keep the other in your freezer for up to six months (wrapped well and stored in an air-tight container).

 • Once you make this, I promise you’re going to want to make it at least weekly.
 It’s so good, and there’s so much you can do with it.
-It can be baked into sweet pastries, like mini almond croissant cookies, or used to make savory appetizers, like individual eggplant parmesan puff pastries.
+It can be baked into sweet pastries, like mini almond croissant cookies or raspberry toaster strudel muffins or used to make savory appetizers, like individual eggplant parmesan puff pastries or goat cheese, beet, and apple tarts.

 Hands folding pastry dough